khera-shanu/js-for-react-js/README.md

 ## Lessons Plan

 - Chapter 1 - A detailed History of Javascript.
-- Chapter 2 - A taste of React JS.
+- Chapter 2 - DOM Manipulation using Vanilla JS.
-- Chapter 3 - Variables and Datatypes.
+- Chapter 3 - DOM Manipulation uing React JS.
-- Chapter 4 and more - ToDo
+- Bonus (planned for later) - How browsers work.
+- Bonus (planned for later) - How React JS work.